Bryan McCormack

-Bryan McCormack (born in Dublin, 15 September 1972), is a Contemporary artist who specifically deals with social subject matters.
-In the last fifteen years, Bryan Mc Cormack has had over 30 group and solo exhibitions.
+Bryan McCormack (born in Dublin, 15 September 1972), is a contemporary artist who specifically deals with social subject matters.
+In the last fifteen years, Bryan McCormack has had over 30 group and solo exhibitions.
 Currently he lives and works in Paris, France.

 Life

-After his initial studies, Bryan Mc Cormack left Ireland to travel.
+After his initial studies, Bryan McCormack left Ireland to travel.
 Today, based in Paris, he creates and exhibits, primarily, installations in situ and sculptures that are social in their concept.

 Work

 2003–2004

-In 2003 and 2004, Mc Cormack exhibited at Castagneto Po Arti al Castello Foundation in Turin, Italy : Who Are The Heros (An Installation in situ, examining the devastating effects of military action) and : Unleashing The Design of Imponderable Immortality on the Misguided, Servile Burgeoise (An installation in situ, concerned with the economic divide between the different social classes).
+In 2003 and 2004, McCormack exhibited at Castagneto Po Arti al Castello Foundation in Turin, Italy : Who Are The Heros (An Installation in situ, examining the devastating effects of military action) and : Unleashing The Design of Imponderable Immortality on the Misguided, Servile Burgeoise (An installation in situ, concerned with the economic divide between the different social classes).

 2005

-In 2005, Bryan Mc Cormack exhibited at the Empire Gallery in London, an installation in-situ, titled : Intimate Whisperings While the Words Break Down (A work that investigated mental illness in today's society).
+In 2005, Bryan McCormack exhibited at the Empire Gallery in London, an installation in-situ, titled : Intimate Whisperings While the Words Break Down (A work that investigated mental illness in today's society).

 The same year he also exhibited at the Galerie Colbert in Paris the installation insitu : The Diaries of John Doe (3), (Which looked at the causes of loneliness and solitude in contemporary society).